jpedro/jpedro.github.io/.posts/scrum.md

 ## The fails

-But "it is a truth universally acknowledged, that a single developer in possession of a good project, must be in hate of Scrum".
+"It is a truth universally acknowledged, that a single developer in possession of a good project, must be in hate of Scrum".

   — Proud and Prejudiced